hanacoinproject/hanacoin/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of Monacoin.
+This directory contains data-driven tests for various aspects of Hanacoin.

 License
 --------